Buffett pays high price for Precision Castparts

 Brian Reynolds, chief market strategist at New Albion Partners in New York, added that having access to Berkshire's balance sheet could help Precision Castparts do more dealmaking, "which the management has proven they're good at."

-Other industrial companies that Buffett has bought in the last decade include toolmaker Iscar, parts maker Marmon, and specialty chemicals company Lubrizol.
+Other industrial companies that Buffett has bought in the last decade include toolmaker Iscar, parts maker Marmon, and speciality chemicals company Lubrizol.

 Buffett said Berkshire would spend $23 billion of cash to finance the Precision Castparts purchase, and borrow the rest.